How to treat wisdom tooth pain

 When you believe it is wisdom tooth pain, take an appointment with your dentist as soon as possible.

 Home remedies till you see the dentist

 There are a number of home remedies, for pain management till you can see your dentist.
 These are also useful for people who cannot opt for removal of wisdom teeth for medical reasons.

-- Pain relievers: There are painkillers which are available over the counter without prescription.
+- Pain relievers: There are painkillers which are available over the counter without a prescription.
 These will help relieve pain and temporarily give you comfort till you can see your dentist

 - Saltwater rinse is also considered a home remedy for toothache.
-Salt is a natural antiseptic which can kill bacteria.
+Salt is a natural antiseptic that can kill bacteria.
 Wisdom teeth sometimes push other teeth while cutting through and create cysts while erupting.